Skip to main content

 It’s not always easy to determine what is a scam or fraud – recognizing the signs and taking proper precautions when volunteering your personal or financial information is key to being safe.
 Click on the tabs below to learn more about each scam and how to protect yourself from it.

-If you suspect fraudulent activity on your WFCU account(s), please contact our Member Contact Centre immediately at 519-974-3100 or toll-free at 1-866-500-WFCU (9328).
+If you suspect fraudulent activity on your account(s) for WFCU and its divisions, please contact our Member Contact Centre immediately at 519-974-3100 or toll-free at 1-866-500-WFCU (9328).

 Card Fraud